dcl-2019-01/curriculum/docs/list-cols.md

 <small>(Leads to: [Many models](model-many.md), [Data rectangling](rectangling.md), [Generating multiple reports](report-generation.md), [Spatial basics](spatial-basics.md))</small>

-**List-columns** are a powerful way to extend data frames to contain arbitrary data types, such as a column of functions or spatial data or models.
+**List-columns** are a powerful way to extend data frames to contain arbitrary data types, such as a column of spatial data or models.

 Data frames are useful because they keep together related vectors.
 List-columns allow you to continue to use data frames even as your data